 6. Cauliflower Policy: Never under any circumstances.
 Read my “Cauliflower Confession” on this page >

-7. Image Policy: Images used are always sourced or purchased as stock images prior to use on this site.
+7. Image Policy: Images used are sourced or purchased as stock images prior to use on this site.

 8. “Broccoflower” Policy: I think we can all agree there are far better culinary science research projects to sink time and effort into … like performing autopsies on chicken nuggets, for example.

 10. List Policy: Lists of policies and terms should always be lovely round numbers, even if you don’t really have anything useful to say for the last item or two.
 Just use filler text if you run into this situation.
 Most of the time people won’t notice.
-I mean seriously, who reads all the policies for a website anyway?
+I mean seriously, who reads all the disclaimer policies for a website anyway?

 This site features plenty of business commentary and most of it shares a point of view.
 Useful insights are often one sided, though I know sometimes readers might disagree with the opinions on this site.
 I stand behind them 100%, but also try to remain open minded enough to have a conversation about anything, correct any errors, and “agree to disagree” if we must.
-You won’t find any lengthy apologies or legalistic back tracking statements on this site.
-Some people believe in appeasing everyone.
-I would much rather be truthful, direct, and yes … even opinionated about what makes great communications and what doesn’t.
-It’s more useful (and fun) for all of us that way.

 I have several trade organizations, startups and nonprofits that I am affiliated with.
 In the interests of transparency, below is a current list of my professional affiliations:

-- Georgetown University (Education) – Adjunct Professor of Marketing
+- Georgetown University (Education) – Adjunct Professor of Marketing & Storytelling

-- Infusd (Startup) – Board of Advisors
+- LifeFuels (Startup) – Board of Advisors

 - Glimpulse (Startup) – Board of Advisors

-While I don’t accept paid advertising on this site, I do offer endorsements for products, services or content that I believe in.
+While I don’t accept paid advertising on this site, I will occasionally do endorsements for products, services or content that I believe in.
 At times, I will accept products or books to review and feature.
 If and when I do accept products to review, I will always disclose the situation with which I am reviewing the products and note exactly what I have received for free and what I paid for out of my own pocket.

 I am a frequent traveler, luggage enthusiast, avid photographer, lover of gadgets/technology and father of two young boys.
 As an author, I also frequently do blurbs, endorsements and reviews for upcoming books.